Clubs: European football

 Valencia CF is also another popular club in Spain's top flight and has consistently competed with some of the best teams in Europe since its founding in 1919.

-Bundesliga clubs
+Bundesliga Clubs

 The Bundesliga is undoubtedly one of the most successful and popular football leagues in Europe.

-Other prominent clubs include RB Leipzig, VfL Wolfsburg, Bayer Leverkusen, Schalke 04, Hertha Berlin and Borussia Mönchengladbach, who are all regular contenders for European competitions such as the Champions League or the Europa League.
+Other prominent clubs include RB Leipzig, VfL Wolfsburg, Bayer Leverkusen, Schalke 04, Hertha Berlin and Borussia Mönchengladbach, who are all regular contenders for European competitions such as the Champions League or Europa League.

-In terms of financial powerhouses in German football, Bayern Munich unsurprisingly stand out with an estimated annual revenue of €660m during the 2018/19 season.
+In terms of financial powerhouses in German football, Bayern Munich unsurprisingly stand out with an estimated annual revenue of €660 million during the 2018/19 season.

-This is significantly higher than any other club in Germany, with Dortmund coming second with €413 million during the same period.
+This is significantly more than any other club in Germany, with Dortmund coming in second on €413m during the same period.

-Serie A clubs
+Serie A Clubs

 Some of these clubs have also been involved in some of the most controversial stories in European football, such as Calciopoli and the match-fixing scandals that rocked Italian football at the end of the last decade.